Skip to content ↓

 • Begin to develop an awareness of your individual skills, strengths and preferred learning styles in relation to post 16 pathways and future career goals.

-• Be able to access careers resources via the LRC
+• Be able to access careers resources via Unifrog

 • To set targets and review your progress through Academic Tutoring day